From A Wiki of Ice and Fire

 |Title||Lord of the Last Hearth|

-House Umber of the Last Hearth is one of the main noble houses in the North.
+House Umber of the Last Hearth is a noble house from Last Hearth in the North.
 They are sworn to Winterfell and House Stark, to whom they are fiercely loyal.
 The head of the house is Lord Jon Umber, called "the Greatjon".

 The Umber sigil is a roaring giant, brown-haired and wearing a skin, with broken silver chains, on flame-red.